-Here's the selection of the most informative compliance news stories this month - regulatory announcements, market studies, and stories about compliance lapses and downright disregard of laws/regulations.
-You'll also find links to resources for you to use in your compliance programme.
+Our selection of the most informative compliance news stories this month - regulatory announcements, market studies, compliance lapses and disregard of laws/regulations.

 - Recruitment fraud costs UK businesses £24bn a year